magdev/jq-lsr/README.md

 A jQuery-Plugin to perform actions on links to the knights of the stupid german law called "Leistungsschutzrecht für Presseverlage".
 [Learn more](https://github.com/magdev/leistungsschutzgelderpresser/blob/master/README.md)

+This plugin uses [this repository](https://github.com/magdev/leistungsschutzgelderpresser) to read the domain-blacklist.
+To use another blacklist set the URL using the _domainlist_ option.

 ## Install